jimrustle/programming-projects/fft/README.md

 - Commmon Lisp - cl-opengl and lispbuilder-sdl
 - Scheme - in the works, planning to use guile-2d and a currently undecided fft library
 - Matlab for fun (warning: major bugs)
+- Rust - ISN'T THIS THE UGLIEST THING EVER? nb: needs cleanup with modules and crates

 # Licensing
 Public domain.